 The New Mexico rules of evidence and civil procedure shall not apply in any matter before the IHO unless otherwise expressly and specifically required by law, regulation, or order of the hearing officer in accordance with ROA 1994, § 2-7-8-9(A).
 Irrelevant, immaterial, unreliable, or unduly repetitious evidence may be excluded.
 The hearing officer shall consider and give appropriate weight to all relevant and material evidence admitted in rendering a final decision on the merits of a matter.

-All exhibits shall be submitted to the Independent Hearing Office at least 3 days prior to any hearing and the producing party shall provide copies to all opposing parties.
+All exhibits shall be submitted to the Independent Hearing Office at least 3 days prior to any hearing and the producing party shall provide copies to all opposing parties except as otherwise provided in these rules.

-By email at: summonsandappeals@cabq.gov; or
+By email at: IHOfilings@cabq.gov; or

 By mail to: Office of the City Clerk, P.O.
 Box 1293, Albuquerque, NM 87103; or

 In person at: Office of the City Clerk, 600 2nd St. NW, Albuquerque, NM 87102.

+Unless prohibited by the District Court Rules of Evidence, exhibits in Automated Speed Enforcement Hearings may be admitted by the hearing officer when submitted less than 3 days in advance of any hearing.

 Exhibits shall be properly labeled prior to submission.
 The appellee or respondent shall label exhibits using numbers (such as Exhibit 1, Exhibit 2, Exhibit 3).
 The appellant or petitioner shall label exhibits using letters (such as, Exhibit A, Exhibit B, Exhibit C).
 Exhibits submitted less than 3 days before a hearing may be admitted at the discretion of the hearing officer.